-20.2.
+21.2.
 Distribution of dividends

-In respect of the financial year ended 31 March 2013, it will be proposed to the Shareholders' meeting called on 2 July 2013 to distribute dividends for a total amount of €259 million corresponding to a €0.84 dividend per share.
+In respect of the financial year ended 31 March 2014, it will be proposed to the Shareholders' Meeting called on 1 July 2014 not to distribute dividends.

 The following dividends were distributed in respect of the previous three financial years: